saferpay/sndbx/texts/intro.md

 ### <a name="capture"></a>Capture

-[Capture](https://saferpay.github.io/jsonapi/#Payment_v1_Transaction_Capture) serves to book and thus to conclude a payment.
-As long as a transaction has not passed through the capture, the amount is merely reserved (“authorised”) and has not yet been paid.
-On the API side, you receive information about the transaction via the “Status” parameter (note that this is only a part of the data):
+[Capture](https://saferpay.github.io/jsonapi/#Payment_v1_Transaction_Capture) serves to book and thus to conclude/finalize a payment.
+As long as a transaction has not passed through the capture, the amount is merely reserved (“authorised”), but it will not be transfered to the merchant account.
+On the API side, you receive information about the transaction via the **Transaction => Status** parameter (note that this is only a part of the data), e.g. through the [PaymentPage Assert](https://saferpay.github.io/jsonapi/#Payment_v1_PaymentPage_Assert), or [Transaction Authorize](https://saferpay.github.io/jsonapi/#Payment_v1_Transaction_Authorize).
+Transactions which have not yet been booked are visible in Saferpay Backoffice as **“Reservation"**, Reservations are marked as **"AUTHORIZED"** on API-level and have to go through the [Capture](https://saferpay.github.io/jsonapi/#Payment_v1_Transaction_Capture), to be finalized:

 ```json
 "Transaction": {